Arrived March 31, 2022 to Calgary HQ in Calgary, AB.

-Forward has purchased 30 x 60kg boxes of Businde Natural Red Bourbon lot 104.
+Forward has purchased 30 x 60kg bags of Businde Natural Red Bourbon lot 104.

 Ten (10) bags have been booked by Rosso Coffee Roasters in Calgary, Alberta